DanielNieuwoudt/dev-assess/Solution.README.md

 TypeScript supports modern JavaScript features and transpiles to plain JavaScript, allowing developers to use the latest language features while maintaining compatibility with older environments.

 It integrates seamlessly with existing JavaScript code, making it easy to adopt TypeScript in a project gradually.

+### Code Generation

+We choose to generate code for the client and models we will use when interacting with the API.

+A strongly typed client and its associated functions make it easy to meet API expectations when posting and getting data.

 ### Frameworks and Libraries